zhwm/RSparsePro_LD/README.md

 ## Output files

 After a successful execution of RSparsePro, we will append three new columns to the input z-score file in the output [result file](dat/test.rsparsepro.txt): `PIP` for posterior inclusion probability, `z_estimated` for estimated latent z-scores, and `cs` for credible sets.
+Variants in credible sets will have non-zero values in the `cs` column.

-Additionally, the [log file](dat/test.rsparsepro.log) records the convergence process of the algorithm.
+Additionally, the [log file](dat/test.rsparsepro.log) records the execution process of the algorithm.

 ## Citations